 More detailed consideration of the options available in the event of a hard Brexit

 Given the uncertainties around the Brexit outcome, it is difficult to be definitive about whether an act now, or wait-and-see approach is the most relevant for your organisation.

 If you want to avoid putting your organisation at risk by being unprepared; or be subject to increased pressure on resources in the period immediately after Brexit, then the necessary steps can be taken now.
 A further, more detailed discussion, about the options available is provided below.

-Where personal data is being transferred to a data processor based within the EEA (such as cloud and SaaS platform providers), the onus is on them to ensure that the necessary safeguards are implemented.
+Where personal data is being transferred to a A third party processing personal data on behalf of a data controller. based within the EEA (such as cloud and SaaS platform providers), the onus is on them to ensure that the necessary safeguards are implemented.
 Due to the UK not being considered adequate, upon a hard Brexit, data will become ‘trapped’ within the EEA as it will no longer be lawful for these organisations to transfer data back to the UK without these additional safeguards in place.

 It would therefore be prudent to be aware of which organisations that you currently transfer data to and from are located within the EEA.
 Ensure appropriate dialogue has been entered into with them regarding how they intend to comply with their obligations.

 To avoid data being “trapped” in the EU: